Macclesfield Canal: Route

-On the outskirts of Bollington, the canal passes another Clarence Mill, another huge building which now houses small industrial units.
+On the outskirts of Bollington, the canal passes Clarence Mill, another huge building which now houses small industrial units.
 Two aqueducts and a 60 ft embankment carry the canal over the valley of the River Dean and into Bollington.
 Adelphi Mill is on the west bank at the southern edge of Bollington, and was once a silk mill.
 It has been converted for use as offices.
 After another rural section, the canal enters Macclesfield.
 Hovis Mill, where the famous flour was originally milled, is on the west bank.
 It was built in the 1820s, and has been converted into apartments.
 A branch of the canal formerly led into the complex, but only its blocked up entrance remains.
 Near Gurnett Aqueduct, which carries the canal over the road to Gurnett and the River Bollin, is a cottage with a plaque to commemorate the civil engineer and canal builder James Brindley.
 He served an apprenticeship to Abraham Bennett between 1733 and 1740 there.

 Beyond, the canal resumes its rural course as it follows the contours towards Bosley Lock Flight.
 To the east is Sutton Reservoir, which draws its water supply from springs to the east, and holds some 94 e6impgal of water to supply the canal.
 It provides opportunities for walking and picnicking.
 Just before the first lock is a short branch to the east, which gives access to facilities for boaters.
 It is actually the widened end of the feeder from Bosley Reservoir, the first to be built to supply the canal, which is located some distance to the south east.
 The top lock is 16.1 mi from the Peak Forest Canal.
 The twelve locks of the flight drop the level of the canal by 118 ft, and they are squeezed together in around 1 mi.
 Whereas narrow locks on most canals have a single gate at the upper end, these all have twin mitred gates at both ends.
 Below the bottom lock, a fine aqueduct carries the canal over the River Dane.